Tibetan Mastiff Photography

 Located at the Nangartse County of Shannan Prefecture, Yamdrok Lake is the largest inland lake in the northern foot of the Himalayas, which is highly reputed as one of the three sacred lakes in Tibet.
 It stretches 130km from west to east and 70km from north to south.
-Lying an altitude of 4441 meters above the sea level, Lake Yamdrok covers an area of 638 square kilometers and has a 250-kilometers-long shoreline.
+Lying at an altitude of 4441 meters above the sea level, Lake Yamdrok covers an area of 638 square kilometers and has a 250-kilometers-long shoreline.

 Took photo with Tibetan mastiff at Yamdork Lake

 Looking down from Gangbala Mountain Pass, you can take a panoramic view of Lake Yamdrok.
-It’s also the best place to take photo with Tibetan Mastiffs.
+It’s also the best place to take a photo with Tibetan Mastiffs.
 Besides, tourists can also see lots of Tibetan Yaks and Antelopes grazing around the lakeshore for the fresh water and the thriving grass.
 And you can also get closer contact with local Tibetans who selling unique souvenirs along the way to Shigatse.

-If schedule is tight, 5 Days Lhasa and Yamdrok Lake small group tour will be the best choice for you to make the most of time and take great photographs of Tibetan Mastiff!
+If the schedule is tight, 5 Days Lhasa and Yamdrok Lake small group tour will be the best choice for you to make the most of time and take great photographs of Tibetan Mastiff!

 Tibetan mastiff in black color playing in the snow

-Walking around Lake Namtso, you’ll find that local Tibetans and their Mastiffs scatter along the shoreline while waiting for the tourists to take shots.
-It’s common to see some yaks enjoying the brilliant sunshine at the bank and horses carrying the goods for the pilgrims in Namtso Kora.
-Tourists can also pay a visit to the Tashi Dor Peninsula, explore the Tashi Monastery, squeeze through the good evil cave, etc.
+Walking around Lake Namtso, you’ ll find that local Tibetans and their Mastiffs scatter along the shoreline while waiting for the tourists to take shots.
+It's common to see some yaks enjoying the brilliant sunshine at the bank and horses carrying the goods for the pilgrims in Namtso Kora.
+Tourists can also pay a visit to the Tashi Dor Peninsula, explore the Tashi Monastery, squeeze through the good-evil cave, etc.

 If interested, you can also join in 6 Days Lhasa and Lake Namtso small group tour to capture the awesome photos of Tibetan Mastiffs with the Nyenchen Tangla Mountain in the background.